-The University Curriculum Council is organized into four standing committees: Program, Review, Individual Course, and General Education.
-The Program Committee is concerned with addition, deletion, and first follow-up of new programs.
+The University Curriculum Council is organized into four Standing Committees: Program, Program Review, Individual Course, and General Education.
+The Program Committee is concerned with addition, and first follow-up of new programs, as well as deletion, relocation, Faculty Handbook Revised November 2022 108 and changes in existing academic programs, degrees, master curriculum file prefixes, and major codes.
 The Review Committee is concerned with cyclic review and evaluation of existing programs.
-The Individual Course Committee is concerned with coordination at the university level of addition, deletion, and changes in all course offerings.
-The General Education Committee is concerned with addition, deletion, and changes in all general education course offerings and with review and revision of general education structure and policies.
-If they cannot be assigned to a standing committee, issues concerning educational and program requirements will be reviewed by a special committee appointed by the chairperson.
+The Individual Course Committee is concerned with coordination at the university level of addition, deletion, and changes in all individual course offerings.
+The General Education Committee is concerned with the implementation and maintenance of the General Education Program.
+If issues concerning educational and program requirements cannot be assigned to a standing committee, they will be reviewed by a special committee appointed by the chair.
 When dealing with graduate programs, the Curriculum Council and its committees work with the Graduate Council.

 Applied Health Sciences and Wellness

 Associate Professor and Director of the Graduate Writing & Research Center

 Associate Dean for Academics, Professor Electrical Engineering and Computer Science, Director of Avionics